eZanmoto/Bake/doc/functional_specification.md

     bake --owner 'Sean Kelleher' --email ezanmoto@gmail.com -v "$@"

+### Project Templates

+Project templates are placed in a `templates` directory in a platform-specific install directory (for instance `C:\Program Files` on a windows system or `/usr/share` on a Unix-like platform).
+This will be referred to as the templates directory for the remainder of this section.

+#### Language Template Structure

+Templates for projects in specific languages are stored directly in the templates directory.
+The layout of such language templates are described as
+follows:

+    templates/LanguageName/{ProjectName}/
+    templates/LanguageName/Basic
+    templates/LanguageName/Executable
+    templates/LanguageName/Library

+Where the `{ProjectName}` directory contains all the actual templates.
+The `Basic` file contains a listing of paths of all templates that are included regardless of the actual project type.
+The `Executable` and `Library` files contain listings of paths of templates that will be included in addition to the "basic" file list, if these project types are specified.
+Such project include files have the following form:

+    file1
+    file2
+    file3
+    directory1/
+        file4
+        directory2/
+            file5
+        file6
+    file7
+    directory3/
+        file8

+Where each item ending in `/` denotes a directory and each file and each item at a particular level is thought to be contained in the first preceding directory at the higher level.

+#### Names

+The only characters allowed in inserts and includes are capital and lowercase letters, and numbers.
+Variable and project names in inserts and includes should be written in pascal case (each term in the name should be lowercase, starting with an uppercase letter, such as ApplesAndOranges).
+Names are case-insensitive.

+#### Outputting Reserved Characters

+`{` characters must be escaped by using `{{`, so that they won't be interpreted as the beginning of an insert or include.
+For consistency, `}` must also be escaped, using `}}`.

+#### Project Variable Inserts

+This type of variable inserts the associated required variable, or outputs an error if the named variable does not exist.
+The form of a project variable insert is as follows:

+    This is the {ProjectName} project.

+##### List of Supported Variable Inserts

+This is a list of project variables that you can use in templates that should always be present.

++ ProjectName
++ LowercaseProjectName
++ Owner

+#### Variable-Dependent Includes

+These types of additions are only included if the referenced variable has been supplied to the program, such as a maintainer email.
+Such an include has one of the following two forms:

+    {?MaintainerEmail:email:         {MaintainerEmail}}
+    {?MaintainerEmail:descrption:    Email {MaintainerEmail} with any issues.}

+    {?MaintainerEmail:
+    email:          {MaintainerEmail}
+    description:    Email {MaintainerEmail} with any issues.
+    }

+The single-line form replaces the entire declaration (from just before the opening brace to just after the closing brace).
+The multi-line form omits the first newline that follows the colon and the first newline that follows the closing brace from the output, if said newline characters exist.

+A variable-dependent include that depends on multiple variables may join all required variables together using `&` as a prerequisite for its inclusion.
+An example of this may be:

+    {?MaintainerName&MaintainerEmail:
+    You may reach the maintainer, {MaintainerName}, at {MaintainerEmail}.
+    }

+A statement such as that in the example will only be included if `MaintainerName` and `MaintainerEmail` were provided.

+You can only nest variable inserts in the body of a variable-dependent include.

+#### Project-Dependent Includes

+These types of additions are only included if the project being built is of the referenced type, such as an executable type.
+Project-dependent has the same forms and follows the same rules as variable-dependent includes, except it is denoted with a preceding `!` character, instead of `?`.
+An example of its use
+is:

+    {!Executable&Test:
+    build/{ProjectName}.o: src/{ProjectName}.c
+        gcc src/{ProjectName}.c -o build/{ProjectName}.o
+    }

 ### Standard Output

 The standard output of bake will be the paths of files and directories created